BloopAI/bloop/README.md

 - `server/bleep`: The Rust backend which contains the core search and navigation logic
 - `client`: The React frontend

-We make extensive use of Git LFS for dependencies that are expensive to build.
+We use Git LFS for dependencies that are expensive to build.

 To make sure you have everything you need to start building, you'll need to install the `git-lfs` package for your favourite operating system, then run the